Isoprene: Industrial production

-Isoprene is most readily available industrially as a byproduct of the thermal cracking of naphtha or oil, as a side product in the production of ethylene.
+Isoprene is most readily available industrially as a byproduct of the thermal cracking of petroleum naphtha or oil, as a side product in the production of ethylene.
+Where thermal cracking of oil is less common, isoprene can be produced by dehydrogenation of isopentane.
+Isoprene can be synthesized in two steps from isobutylene, starting with its ene reaction with formaldehyde to give isopentenol, which can be dehydrated to isoprene:

+Where cheap acetylene is produced from coal-derived calcium carbide, it may be combined with acetone to make 3-methylbutynol which is then hydrogenated and dehydrated to isoprene.

 About 800,000 metric tons are produced annually.
 About 95% of isoprene production is used to produce cis-1,4-polyisoprene—a synthetic version of natural rubber.

 Natural rubber consists mainly of poly-cis-isoprene with a molecular mass of 100,000 to 1,000,000 g/mol.
 Typically natural rubber contains a few percent of other materials, such as proteins, fatty acids, resins, and inorganic materials.
 Some natural rubber sources, called gutta percha, are composed of trans-1,4-polyisoprene, a structural isomer that has similar, but not identical, properties.